Changes lives. Be part of it.

 On a typical day, you’ll spend up to seven hours supervising a group at a CP unpaid work placement.

-You could work a range of flexible work patterns, which will include some weekends as Community Payback groups run seven days a weeks.
-You’ll be paid a higher pay rate at weekends.
+You could work a range of flexible work patterns, which will include some weekends as Community Payback runs seven days a week in many of our regions.
+To accommodate people on probation who work during the day, or have caring responsibilities, some projects run during the evening and you may be asked to cover them from time to time.
+You’ll be paid a higher pay rate at weekends and for any evenings you work.

 There may also be a chance to work part-time in some regions.
 You can discuss this at your interview.